-1.2.5.1 If a team suffers from a Covid-19 outbreak then in coordination with the PSL Match Referee, each captain shall ascertain the number of players that have tested negative.
-The team may request the PSL Technical Committee for replacement of the member(s) of their squad that are indisposed as a result of Covid-19 and the PSL Technical Committee may allow a player from the reserve pool of players to join the squad as considered necessary and appropriate.
+1.2.5.1 If a team suffers from a covid19 outbreak then in coordination with the PSL Match Referee, each captain shall ascertain the number of players that have tested negative.

-1.2.5.2 If up-to 13 players in the squad (after any replacements) are negative for covid19, then the such team must continue to play the match.
+1.2.5.2 If the captain so ascertains that up-to 13 players in the squad are negative for covid19, then the suffering team must play the match.